commonsharp/SurvivalProject-Server/README.md

 * You get 1 KO and 1 down when you get a kill/die in big matches.
 * You get 1 win/lose when you win/lose any working game mode, except big match death match.
 * Added 1 chat command - @gender.
 It changes your gender from male to female and vice versa.
 Need to think about more...
+* Removed QuestDeathHandler and NewVersionQuestDeathHandler, and now there's only MonsterDeathHandler.

 # 04/04/2017
 * Mission impossible 300 is now working.